88markus88/EnvMonitor/README.md

 ![Schema](https://github.com/88markus88/EnvMonitor/blob/main/EnovMonitor680-Git/Pictures/EnvMonitor%20Schematic%20V0.4.jpg)
 ![PCB](https://github.com/88markus88/EnvMonitor/blob/main/EnovMonitor680-Git/Pictures/EnvMonitor%20PCB%20V0.6.jpg)

+# Arduino
+PCB and Code for the Arduino Nano that can provide the data from an external 433MHz sensor is also included.
+Why using and Arduino?
+It turns out that the Wifi used by the ESP32 interferes with the 433 MHz reception when an ESP32 is used directly.
+The signals are disturbed by the 100 ms heartbeat of the Wifi that cannot be changed easily.
+So a small arduino PCB and sketch have been developed to still be able to use external sensors.
+This arduino needs to be connected via cable to the ESP32.
+Pins used for this are +5V, GND, RxD and TxD (the latter switched between ESP32 and arduino)

 # Credits
 - Blynk Library from here: https://blynk.io/.
 Using <i>Wifi, WifiClient</i> and <i>BlynkSimpleEsp32</i> libraries
 - BME 280: <i>Wire</i>, <i>Adafruit_Sensor</i> and <i>Adafruit_BME280</i> libraries